Fact-checked

 • use of individual sex devices

-• contact with intact skin of feces or urine
+• contact of feces or urine with intact skin

-The theoretical very low risk of HIV transmission
+Theoretically very low risk of HIV transmission

 • wet kiss